A Good Word Wednesday

 Good Words from Unseen People

-From Unseen People: Sharing Light and Life with Your Neighbors and the Nations, On a Boat, in the Dark, in Indonesia, pp. 124-125.
+From Unseen People: Sharing Light and Life with Your Neighbors and the Nations, Did You Hear That?, pp. 49-50

 Have you read Unseen People?